 The Garden is designed to be enjoyed at a walking pace, with many meandering pathways and gardens just waiting to be discovered during a leisurely stroll.
-Over 32 hectares (80acres) of cultivated gardens, plus indoor showhouses and natural areas, means a lot of delightful ground to cover.
-For the most enjoyable experience, we recommend dressing for the weather, including comfortable walking shoes, a water bottle and a hat.
+Over 32 hectares (80 acres) of cultivated gardens, plus indoor showhouses and natural areas, means a lot of delightful ground to cover.
+For the most enjoyable experience, we recommend dressing for the weather, including comfortable walking shoes, a water bottle, sunscreen, insect repellant and a hat.

 Bee Line (Hop-on, Hop-off Tram Service)

-NOTE: Due to Covid-19, the Bee Line is not available at this time.
+NOTE: The Bee Line is not available at this time.

 Welcome to the Bee Line, a free tram service that loops around the Garden with stops at key locations.
 Ideal for visitors who want to see it all but might find the whole garden too far to walk, or who have small children with little legs.
 Schedule varies and is subject to availability.